2019 Washington Nationals season: May

 It was more of the same in the first game of a homestand versus the division-rival New York Mets on May 14.
 Noah Syndergaard held the Nationals hitless into the sixth inning, and former National Wilson Ramos, the Mets catcher, hit a grand slam off Jeremy Hellickson in the first inning to supply all the offense the Mets needed in the 6–2 win.
 The Nationals rebounded to win the next two games for their first series win of the month, with Corbin turning in another potent effort to earn the win on May 15 and Washington surviving an early exit by starter Aníbal Sánchez to win a tight 7–6 contest, again getting key offense from Parra and catcher Kurt Suzuki, in the rubber game on May 16.
-With the Chicago Cubs heading to town for a three-game series, the Nationals placed Aníbal Sánchez on the injured list with a hamstring strain and called up right-hander Kyle McGowin from Class-AAA Fresno, also activating shortstop Trea Turner after he rehabbed a fractured finger and optioning Turner's struggling fill-in, Wilmer Difo, to Fresno.
+With the Chicago Cubs heading to town for a three-game series, the Nationals placed Aníbal Sánchez on the injured list with a hamstring strain and called up right-hander Kyle McGowin from Triple-A Fresno, also activating shortstop Trea Turner after he rehabbed a fractured finger and optioning Turner's struggling fill-in, Wilmer Difo, to Fresno.
 The Nationals attempted a comeback after right-hander Max Scherzer was shelled for three runs early on May 18, but Brian Dozier was tagged out trying to score from third on an errant pitch that ricocheted back to reliever Carl Edwards Jr., then the home bullpen melted down.
 The Cubs ran away with the series opener 14–6, scoring 11 runs off Nationals relievers.
 The Nationals placed reliever Justin Miller on the injured list for the second time of the young season with a rotator cuff strain the next day and called up right-handed reliever Tanner Rainey from Fresno.
 In the May 18 game, Strasburg delivered eight innings of two-run ball to lead the Nationals to a win.
 The Nationals again attempted a comeback after Hellickson opened his May 19 outing with three straight walks and gave up three runs before McGowin relieved him in the fourth inning, but they came up short in a 6–5 loss despite scoring four runs off Cubs starter Kyle Hendricks.